 Important details get lost in the page

 A mobile site should not feel like a separate version of the real website.
-If phone users have to hunt for information, wait on the page, pinch the screen, or fight the layout, the problem points to broader UI/UX.
-That same thinking matters for ecommerce paths, forms, landing page design, and more advanced experiences like progressive web apps.
+A mobile experience that makes users pinch, wait, hunt, or fight the layout usually points to a larger UI/UX issue.
+The same issue can show up in forms, ecommerce paths, landing page design, and more advanced experiences like progressive web apps.

-There is no one-size-fits-all PPC budget for businesses working with a digital marketing company in Cleveland, OH.
-The right spend depends on what you sell, how competitive the market is, what a lead or sale is worth, and what the paid campaign needs to prove.
+There is no useful default PPC budget for businesses working with a digital marketing company in Cleveland, OH.
+The right spend depends on what you are selling, how competitive the market is, how much a lead or sale is worth, and what the paid campaign is supposed to prove.

 Revenue campaigns should not run on vibes.